-Did you know that chocolate wasn’t always the sweet and tasty treat it is now?
-For the longest time, chocolate has been a staple in many dessert recipes, much so that you wouldn’t see any wedding catering services not offering chocolate in any of their menus.
-It is also has a huge influence on culture – chocolate has been one of the basic options if you’re looking to give someone a gift, whether for valentines, a birthday, anniversary, or just for the heck of it.
-However, it took a lot of development for chocolate to develop into being the food behemoth it is today.
+For the longest time, chocolate has been a staple in many dessert recipes.
+So much so that you wouldn’t see much wedding catering services leaving it out of their menus.
+It is also has a huge influence on culture; especially in gift giving.
+Chocolate has and remains to be one of the most popular gift options out there; whether for valentines, a birthday, anniversary, or just for the heck of it.
+However, it took a lot of development for chocolate and it wasn’t always a sweet and tasty treat.
+Discover how it became food behemoth it is today by reading on further.

 Mayan and Aztec Culture

-Chocolate originated from cocoa beans, but it wasn’t always eaten in delicious chocolate bar form.
+Chocolate wasn’t always eaten in delicious chocolate bar form.
 That came much later.
-It was first consumed as a bitter drink; the beans were grinded into paste and mixed with a number of ingredients including vanilla, honey, water and spices like pepper.
+Instead it was enjoyed as a bitter drink that was made from cocoa beans.
+The beans were grinded into paste and mixed with a number of ingredients, including vanilla, honey, water and pepper.

 Sailing Across the Atlantic